Quantum Critical Collapse Abhors a Naked Singularity: Classical critical collapse

-\paragraph{\textbf{Classical critical collapse.}} Critical collapse was first discovered by Choptuik~\cite{PhysRevLett.70.9} in the spherically symmetric collapse of a massless scalar field---the prototypical model initiated by Christodoulou, referred to as the \textit{Einstein-scalar system}~\cite{Christodoulou:1986zr, Christodoulou:1991yfa, Christodoulou:1993, Christodoulou:1994hg, Christodoulou_1999}.
+Critical collapse was first discovered by Choptuik~\cite{PhysRevLett.70.9} in the spherically symmetric collapse of a massless scalar field---the prototypical Einstein-scalar system~\cite{Christodoulou:1986zr,Christodoulou:1991yfa,Christodoulou:1993,Christodoulou:1994hg,Christodoulou_1999}.
 It probes the threshold of black hole formation in the space of initial data.
-By varying any one-parameter family $p$ of initial configurations between dispersion and black hole formation, a critical value $p^\ast$ emerges.
-For marginally supercritical data $p>p^\ast$, the black hole mass follows a universal scaling law: \be M_{\text{BH}}\propto (p - p^\ast)^\gamma, \ee where the exponent $\gamma=0.37$ remarkably depends only on the type of collapsing matter.
-As $p \to p^\ast$, a zero-mass black hole forms, yielding a naked singularity.
-By analogy with statistical mechanics, $M_{\text{BH}}$ functions as an order parameter, distinguishing Type I and Type II collapses by the presence or absence of a mass gap.
-The Einstein-scalar system exhibits robust, universal Type II critical behavior.
+For any one-parameter family $p$ of initial configurations interpolating between dispersion and black hole formation, there exists a critical value $p^\ast$.
+For marginally supercritical data $p>p^\ast$, the black hole mass obeys the universal scaling law \be M_{\text{BH}} \propto (p-p^\ast)^\gamma, \ee where the exponent $\gamma$ depends only on the matter model.
+In the Einstein-scalar system, $\gamma \simeq 0.37$.
+As $p\to p^\ast$, the black hole mass tends to zero and the limiting spacetime contains a naked singularity.
+This scaling law, together with the absence of a mass gap, is the hallmark of so-called Type II critical collapse.
+By contrast, Type I critical collapse is characterized by a non-zero mass gap; in that case, the scaling law applies instead to the lifetime of the intermediate metastable configuration.

-In the high-curvature region preceding black hole formation, the spacetime evolves toward a self-similar \textit{critical solution}, independent of the initial data family~\cite{Gundlach:1995kd, Gundlach:1996eg, Gundlach_2003, Martin-Garcia:2003xgm, Frolov:2003dk}.
-Self-similarity refers to the fact that the solution repeats its structure at progressively smaller scales, either continuously or discretely.
-Choptuik’s critical solution exhibits discrete self-similarity (DSS), where the solution recurs only after a fixed logarithmic rescaling known as the echoing period.
+In the high-curvature region preceding black hole formation, the spacetime evolves toward a self-similar critical solution, largely independent of the initial-data family~\cite{Gundlach:1995kd,Gundlach:1996eg,Gundlach_2003,Martin-Garcia:2003xgm,Frolov:2003dk}.
+Self-similarity means that the solution repeats its structure at progressively smaller scales, either continuously or discretely.
+Choptuik's scalar critical solution is discretely self-similar (DSS), recurring only after a fixed logarithmic rescaling set by the echoing period.